caseywebdev/react-list/README.md

 #### threshold (defaults to `500`)

-The number of pixels to ensure the bottom of the list is buffered with.
+The number of pixels to ensure the list is buffered with.

 ### `reactList.UniformList`

-Has the same properties as `List`, but `pageSize` and `threshold` are ignored.
+`UniformList` has the same properties as `List`, but `pageSize` is ignored and calculated automatically based on the size of the first rendered element in the list.

 ## Examples

 Check out [the test file] for examples of both the `List` and `UniformList` components.

 [React]: https://github.com/facebook/react
 [PureRenderMixin]: https://facebook.github.io/react/docs/pure-render-mixin.html